Staff & Board Of Directors

-STRIDE operates with a nine-person Executive Board.
-Each individual brings their own strengths and attributes to the organization either in the form of financial contributions, service within their particular field of expertise or assistance with our various fundraisers, events and programs.
-The Executive Board meets eight times per year to discuss items and topics relevant to sustaining the organization, including formulating and continually updating the Strategic Plan for continued growth.
+STRIDE operates with a ten-person Executive Board.
+Each individual brings their own strengths and attributes to the organization either in the form of skill-set, financial contributions, service within their particular field of expertise or assistance with our various fundraisers, events and programs.
+The Executive Board meets ten times per year to discuss items and topics relevant to sustaining the organization, including formulating and continually updating the Strategic Plan for continued growth.

 STRIDE ADMINISTRATIVE STAFF